nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 ## Known issues

+### JavaSnipt icon does not appear in iOS share menu

+This [appears to be an iOS bug](https://developer.apple.com/forums/thread/662671).
+I can see it happen on iOS 14.4 in the Simulator but cannot fix it.
+My workaround is to close and re-open the share sheet - JavaSnipt appears the second time.

 ### JavaSnipt UI extension for macOS allows users to add sites with the JavaSnipt blocker extension disabled (FB9080144)

 Unfortunately, [macOS Safari extensions cannot tell if a content blocker is enabled](https://stackoverflow.com/questions/50481113/how-to-get-the-stateenabled-disabled-of-safari-content-blocker-app-extension-f).
 I can personally verify this bug.